Mod-two cohomology rings of alternating groups: Relationships between the cohomology of alternating and symmetric groups

 \begin{proof} Proposition~\ref{P:involutiontransfer} implies that the transfer product with $1^-$ is associative and commutative.
 Bialgebra structure of cup product and coproduct is still immediate because the coproduct is induced by a map of spaces.
 Proposition~\ref{P:cupinvolution} along with the fact that $1^- \cdot 1^+ = 0$ extends Hopf distributivity to apply to transfer products with $1^-$. \end{proof}

-Conversely, this extended almost Hopf ring structure encodes Propositions~\ref{P:involutiontransfer} and \ref{P:cupinvolution}.
+Conversely, this extended almost Hopf semi-ring structure encodes Propositions~\ref{P:involutiontransfer} and \ref{P:cupinvolution}.
 We can also check compatibility with our other results.
-Propositions~\ref{transfercompatible} and \ref{restrictiontransfer} extend by Proposition~\ref{P:transfer}.
-The fact that classes restricted from the cohomology of symmetric groups are invariant under involution extends Proposition~\ref{transferneutral}.
-The coproduct of $x$ will now include the terms $1^- \otimes \overline{x} + \overline{x} \otimes 1^-$, making the statement of Theorem~\ref{bialg} below more uniform.
+Propositions~\ref{transfercompatible} and \ref{restrictiontransfer} extend by Proposition~\ref{P:transfer}, through the fact that $tr(1^-) = tr(1^+)$.
+The transfer product of $1_0$ with the restriction of a class from the cohomology of symmetric groups is zero since such restrictions are invariant under involution, thus extending Proposition~\ref{transferneutral}.